jellobear27/quiz-app/README.md

 open index.html
 For Linux users:

-bash
-Copy code
-xdg-open index.html
 Usage
 Starting the Game:

-Open index.html in your web browser to launch the Quiz-App.
+Open index.html in your web browser to launch Quiz-App.
 Click the "Play" button to start a new quiz.

 Playing the Quiz:
 Answer the questions by clicking on the provided options (choices).
 Your progress and remaining time are displayed in the HUD.
 If you answer correctly, your score increases.
 If you answer incorrectly, a time penalty is applied.
 End of the Quiz:
 At the end of the quiz, you can enter your name to save your score.
 Click "Save" to submit your score to the leaderboard.
 You can also choose to play the quiz again or return to the home page.

 Development
 If you'd like to contribute to Quiz-App or modify it for your own purposes, here's how to get started with development: